-No reflection on your parents, but what has stretched my tolerance to the limits about too many black American women is that they continue to listen to and allow other people who have ill intentions towards them to promote destructive propaganda about them and to bamboozle them with countless okey-dokes (cleverly-constructed, destructive lies).
+No reflection on your parents, but what has stretched my tolerance to the limits about too many black American women is that they continue to listen to and allow other people who have ill intentions towards them promote destructive propaganda about them and bamboozle them with countless okey-dokes (cleverly-constructed, highly damaging lies).
 SMH I’ve wondered whether women who convert to Islam ever really think critically about what they’re getting into.
-My girlfriend was bowled over by her Muslim husband because he was a tall, foreign, and “cute” Arab man.
-He was also well educated and to his credit, he was a well-employed professional, but obviously, she didn’t think about his culture’s grip on him until it was too late.
-Funny how he wasn’t cute at all to her after she found out he’d deceived her!

 As an aside, I must point out that deceitful people have always been among us.
 I believe in trusting people until or unless they give a hint of a reason not to trust them.
 Most people give advanced warning before they con you, but many women refuse to see the warning signs.
 Women should have their antennae on high alert, especially women who come from cultural backgrounds in which the males or older people around them do not protect women from male users and predators.
 We know that the black American culture has collapsed, so millions of unsuspecting black women no longer have any protection from males such as this one.